 You can find details of our actions to refuse applications for a new licence or to renew an existing licence on the gateway pages.
 Full details of all firms that hold a licence and any formal action taken against them can be found on the Public Register.

 Once we have issued a 'minded to' notice, the firm has the opportunity to make representations to an independent adjudicator who will make a final decision.
-If the adjudicator upholds our case, we will issue a final decision, known as a 'determination'. ecent determinations include:
+If the adjudicator upholds our case, we will issue a final decision, known as a 'determination'.
+Recent determinations include:

-The link below shows all the cases where we have made a determination in cases where we were minded to revoke a licence in the last two years.
+'Determinations in cases where the OFT was minded to revoke a licence since May 2011' shows all the cases where we have made a determination in cases where we were minded to revoke a licence in the last two years.
 Details of determinations in relation to applications for a licence or to renew or vary an existing licence can be found on the gateway pages.

-The link below shows all the cases where we have imposed requirements on a firm's licence in the last two years and links to the Requirements Notice and Press Notice which explain what the requirements are.
+'Credit Enforcement Activity - Requirements' shows all the cases where we have imposed requirements on a firm's licence in the last two years and links to the Requirements Notice and Press Notice which explain what the requirements are.

 Firms can appeal against our determinations to the First Tier Tribunal.
 In 2011-12, 21 appeals were made against OFT determinations, including both gateway and own-initiative enforcement cases, and nine were brought forward from earlier years.
 Fifteen appeals were dismissed, struck out or withdrawn.
 No appeals were upheld.
 Fifteen appeals were still pending at 31 March.
 The table below provides a list of all the appeals made against OFT determinations in the last two years.